 For students electing Plan II, the final examination will consist of three parts and will assess the candidate's general knowledge of geography, as well as testing the candidate's mastery of one or more specialty areas and/or areas of technical expertise.
 Students should prepare themselves and their examination committee for the examination, beginning at least three months before the expected date of the examination.
-The final examination will be conducted by the student's advisor and examination committee, and the scope and structure of the examination, they may try once more without penalty, taking the retest during the quarter following or at the next available opportunity, whichever is later.
+The final examination will be conducted by the student's advisor and examination committee, and the scope and structure of the exam shall be determined by the advisor, the committee, and the student.
+If the student does not pass the examination, they may try once more without penalty, taking the retest during the quarter following or at the next available opportunity, whichever is later.
 Students have two attempts to pass the exam.
 If the student does not pass the examination after two attempts, the student has two options;